frejs/fre/README.md

 <a href="https://bundlephobia.com/result?p=fre"><img src="http://img.badgesize.io/https://unpkg.com/fre/dist/fre.js?compression=brotli&label=brotli" alt="brotli"></a>
 </p>

-- **Concurrent with Fiber** — This is an amazing idea, which implements the coroutine scheduler in JavaScript, and the rendering is asynchronous, which supports Time slicing and suspense components.
+- **Concurrent with Fiber** — This is an amazing idea, which implements the coroutine scheduler in JavaScript, and the rendering is asynchronous, which supports Time slicing and Suspense.

 - **Highly-optimized algorithm** — Fre has a better reconciliation algorithm, which traverses from both ends with O (n) complexity, and supports keyed.